python/exceptiongroups/except_star.md

 we considered changing the syntax of the `try` instead of all the `except*` clauses.
 We rejected this because it would be less obvious.
-The fact that we are handling `ExceptionGroup`s of `T` rather than only naked `T`s should be in the same place where we state `T`.
+The fact that we are handling `ExceptionGroup`s of `T` rather than only naked `T`s should be specified in the same place where we state `T`.

 ## See Also